Insight-Group/MFIN7036/sentiment-analysis-lexicon-based-nv-or-tb.md

 *NLTK Vader* should be more suitable for our data.

-Both of these two approaches analyze the text according to its lexicon library. *NLTK Vader* focus on analyzing in context by considering the word terms and conjunctions, whereas *TextBlob* takes entities into consideration by POS.
+Both of the two approaches analyze the text according to thier lexicon library. *NLTK Vader* focus on analyzing in context by considering the word terms and conjunctions, whereas *TextBlob* takes entities into consideration by POS.
 The tweets we collected are mainly about stocks, so POS may not be suitable for our data (e.g. AAPL is more likely to appear than Apple Inc., and the analysis on tags LOCATION and PERSON are not very meaningful).

 Besides, *NLTK Vader* also considers emoticons so it works better for texts from social media.